talktogproject/ethicsteacher/integrity.md

 * Poor collaboration (e.g. authorship disputes)
 * Undisclosed conflicts of interest

+(according to...)

+Research misconduct is not only the product of malicious and devious actors.
+Mistakes and lapses happen in research projects.

+### When research goes global

 For collaborations between researchers in the Global North and Global South, it’s especially important to ensure that research is done equitably between partners
 - Ethics dumping